magnusnissel/ps_reddit_tool/README.md

 This is script is provided as-is without any warranty and guarantee of functionality.

-Given that it is dependent on the availablily of the files provided by  __pushshift.io__ it is will be impacted by any changes that the team behind __pushshift.io__ may make to their directory structures, file formats, naming conventions or the content of the dumps.
+Given that it is dependent on the availablily of the files provided by  __pushshift.io__ it will be impacted by any changes that the team behind __pushshift.io__ may make to their directory structures, file formats, naming conventions or the content of the dumps.

 This script is not endorsed or affiliated with either __pushshift.io__ or __Reddit__.